willymcallister/willymcallister.github.io/index.md

 Welcome to Spinning Numbers.
 Learn about electricity and electrical engineering.

 New --- The Circuit Sandbox simulator is translated to [Hindi and Portuguese](index.html#circuit-sandbox-simulator-)!
+New --- Light/Dark Mode now mimics your system Light/Dark setting.

 ---